unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-blog-series.md

 ## Publication Boundary

 The Publisher has authorized local post-tree drafts and browser previews for this series.
 Part 1 has been published by the Publisher.
-The current Part 3 task does not authorize commits, pushes, deployment, or remote publication of new installments.
+The current Part 4 task does not authorize commits, pushes, deployment, or remote publication of new installments.

 Keep research and review packets under `docs/publication/`.
-Parts 1 through 3, Hands-On 2A and 3A, and the landing page are in the Jekyll source tree; their exact paths are in the linked packets.
+Parts 1 through 4, Hands-On 2A through 4A, and the landing page are in the Jekyll source tree; their exact paths are in the linked packets.
 Do not rebuild or restart the watched local Jekyll server merely to make a source edit visible.
 Do not create alternate build destinations inside the repository.
 Commit, push, deployment, and remote publication remain separate decisions.

 Before describing any tool as current, tested, deployed, automatic, or reliable, verify that claim against its present source, documentation, tests, workflow configuration, and retained operational evidence.
 The repository contains older utilities, backups, derived output, runtime files, and documentation that may no longer describe the active path.